What does “participating in MOC” mean?

-Participating in MOC means a physician is engaged in the activities required by his or her certifying board(s) for ongoing learning and assessment.
-The physician’s certifying board(s) determines whether or not he or she is in compliance.
-The types of tools and programs that physicians can use to satisfy the participation requirements vary by specialty.
+Participating in MOC means that a physician is committed to and engaged in the assessment and learning activities required by his or her certifying board(s) to improve the effectiveness, safety, and efficiency of their practices.
+The physician’s certifying board(s) determines whether a physician is in compliance.

 How is MOC participation displayed in the ABMS Board Certification Credentials Profile?

 The “Participating in Maintenance of Certification (MOC)” display includes the status of all a physician’s specialty (and subspecialty, if any) certificates from an ABMS Member Board.
 For each certificate listed, either “Yes”, “No” or “Not Required” is shown to indicate status.

 What does each of the status designations in the Profile mean?

 - “Yes” status indicates the physician is engaged in the MOC assessment and learning activities required by his or her certifying Member Board(s).

 - “No” status may be listed due to a variety of reasons.
 For example, a physician may have chosen not to participate in MOC.
 Or, the physician may be participating, but not meeting the Member Board(s) MOC program requirements.
 More information is available from the particular ABMS Member Board.

 - “Not required” status indicates that the physician became board certified before the Member Board established its MOC program and is therefore not required to participate.
 This is noted in a disclaimer at the bottom of the profile page.

 What if the “participating in MOC” information is missing from the Profile?

 If the participation status information is missing, the physician’s certifying Member Board(s) has not made it available to ABMS.
 Examples of why the information has not been provided to ABMS could include technical issues, delays in confirming the MOC status of a board certified physician, or other factors specific to the physician.
 ABMS will display publicly whether that physician is participating in MOC as soon as it receives the information from his or her certifying board(s).